Nasdaq Composite Tops 6000 for First Time

 Continue Reading Below

-The Nasdaq hit the milestone 17 years after it reached 5000 during the dot-com era, in a broad rally Tuesday that was turbocharged by earnings from bellwether companies including Caterpillar Inc., McDonald's Corp. and biotechnology giant Biogen Inc.
+The index hit the milestone 17 years after it reached 5000 during the dot-com era, in a broad rally Tuesday that was turbocharged by earnings from bellwether companies including Caterpillar Inc., McDonald's Corp. and biotechnology giant Biogen Inc. The Nasdaq climbed 41.67 points, or 0.7%, to 6025.49.

 Such gains have partly come at the expense of the bank and industrials shares that powered the postelection rally.
 Tech stocks have become a way to bet on U.S. economic growth while reducing reliance on anticipated U.S. policy changes like tax cuts, deregulation and infrastructure spending, many investors and analysts say.